Noya Labs turns cooling towers into direct air capture devices for CO2 emissions – TechCrunch

 “One of the things that makes us excited about this technology is that in the U.S. alone there are 2 million cooling towers.
 Looking conservatively — if our initial pilot plant can capture 1 ton per day — we’re at right over half a gigaton of CO2 capture.”

 And companies are already raising their hands to pick up the CO2 that Noya would sell on the market.
 There’s a growing collection of startups that are using CO2 to make products.
-These companies range from the slightly silly, like Aether Diamonds, which uses CO2 to make… diamonds; to companies like Dimensional Energy or Prometheus fuels, which make synthetic fuels with CO2, or Opus12, which uses CO2 in its replacements for petrochemicals.
+These companies range from the slightly silly, like Aether Diamonds, which uses CO2 to make… diamonds; to companies like Dimensional Energy or Prometheus Fuels, which make synthetic fuels with CO2, or Opus12, which uses CO2 in its replacements for petrochemicals.

 Prices for commercial CO2 range between $125 per ton to $5,000 per ton, according to Santos.
 And Noya would be producing at less than $100 per ton.
 Current Direct Air Capture companies sell their CO2 from somewhere between $600 to $700 per ton.